yyklee/yyklee/README.md

 ## About me
 I am currently pursuing a Master's degree in Business Analytics at Emory University.
 Before my academic pursuits, I gained valuable industry experience as a Research Analyst at Yanolja, where I focused on designing experiments and applying causal inference techniques.
 I used A/B testing and statistical modeling to uncover actionable insights.
-My prior research experience in Behavioral Science for over two years further enhanced my skills in experimental design and the nuanced interpretation of online experiments.
+I am passionate about using data analysis, experiments and machine learning to solve business problems.
+My expertise is in enhancing decision-making with data, combined with effective communication skills to make complex insights clear and actionable.

 ### Languages and Tools :
 <div>